mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 </tr>
 </table>

-Total rate of incorrect units: 32 / 13134 * 100 = 0.24%
+Total rate of incorrect units: 6 / 11997 * 100 = 0.05%

 #### Discussion

 As expected, C28254 (milliliters) is the most commonly sent unit of measure for oral liquid medications.
-Non-C28254 units were only sent in 0.24% of oral liquid medication messages in 2024 which is holding steady with rates seen in previous years.
+Non-C28254 units were only sent in 0.05% of oral liquid medication messages in 2025 which is a significant improvement over 0.24% of messages in 2024.

 ### Measure 6: E-Prescribing Decimal Format